Given four points, check whether they form Pythagorean Quadruple.

 (m2 + n2 + p2 + q2)2 = (2mq + 2nq)2 + 2(nq – mp)2 + (m2 + n2 – p2 – q2)m2 + n2 – p2 – q2

-- Check if two given Circles are Orthogonal or not
+- Check if given polygon is a convex polygon or not

 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.